michalchecinski/workflow-tools/README.md

 - Theoretically does everything a VM does with less overhead
 - Decouples DevEnv from the internet if desired

+Thoughts: Create a LXD container with vim and tmuxp as the dev environment that connects to a remote docker cluster (swarm or machine?) to run any other development containers (ex. run a python container on the docker cluster if developing in python and run the scripts in the container.
+Could use aliases if absolutely necessary for faster program execution `dpython3 hello.py` instead of `docker run --rm -it python:3.7.5-slim-buster python hello.py`)

 **2. tmux-archive** - I discovered tmux a couple of years ago and immediately incorporated it into my daily workflow.
 I was creating a bunch of SSH tunnels to a single machine just to have the connections all crash for some reason and I